Site Map

 Causes

 SBP is most often caused by infection in fluid that collects in the peritoneal cavity (ascites).
-The fluid buildup often occurs with advanced liver or kidney disease.
+The fluid buildup often occurs in people with advanced liver or kidney disease.

 Risk factors for liver disease include: